cabreraalex/widget-svelte-cookiecutter/README.md

     $ cookiecutter https://github.com/cabreraalex/widget-svelte-cookiecutter

-As widget-ts-cookiecutter runs, you will be asked for basic information about your custom Jupyter widget project.
+As widget-svelte-cookiecutter runs, you will be asked for basic information about your custom Jupyter widget project.
 You will be prompted for the following
 information: